kisom/klogger/doc/funspec.rst

 A particular feature of this library is that it shouldn't depend on anything but the C++11 standard library and a POSIX header set.

+There's always going to be edge cases in text-based loggers; some semantic data will be lost.

 System Design
 -------------